 While students are on the bus, they are under the supervision of the bus driver.
 In most cases, bus discipline problems can be handled by the bus driver.
 In the case of a written disciplinary referral, student bus problems will be investigated and handled by the building principal.

 Students are expected to follow all school rules while on the bus.
 Students may be suspended from riding the school bus for up to 10 consecutive school days for violating school rules or for engaging in other gross disobedience or misconduct.
-The school bus for a period in excess of 10 days for safety reasons.
+The school board may suspend the student from riding the school bus for a period in excess of 10 days for safety reasons.
 The district's regular suspension procedures shall be used to suspend a student's privilege to ride a school bus.